TolikPylypchuk/SharpHook/docs/articles/native.md

 `UioHook` contains the `SetPostTextDelayX11` method which can be used to increase (or decrease) the delay if needed - longer delays add consistency but may be more jarring to end users. `UioHook` also contains the `GetPostTextDelayX11` which can be used to get the currently configured delay – the default is 50 milliseconds.
 Delays are configurable on a nanosecond level.
-On Windows and macOS `SetPostTextDelayX11` does nothing, and `GetPostTextDelayX11` always returns 0.
+On Windows and macOS, `SetPostTextDelayX11` does nothing, and `GetPostTextDelayX11` always returns 0.
 `IEventSimulator` contains the `TextSimulationDelayOnX11` property which is wrapper arount the aforementioned methods.

 The methods described above are also defined in the `SharpHook.Providers.IEventSimulationProvider` interface.